-The prohibition in Section 3A shall not apply to:
+The prohibition in Section 4A3A shall not apply to:

-- 1. the furnishing of electrical, water or other utility services by the port, at the same rates and on the same terms as are available to the public generally; - 2. the designation of public depositories for port funds; - the publication of legal notices required by law to be published upon competitive bidding or at rates not higher than prescribed by law for members of the general public; - 4. the letting of any other contract in which the amount received under the contract by the commissioner, their immediate family or the commissioner or their immediate family's business does not exceed three thousand dollars (\$3,000.00) in any calendar month; or - 5. the leasing of port property to a commissioner or to a contracting party in which a commissioner or their immediate family has a financial or beneficial interest, if in addition to all other legal requirements, a board of three disinterested appraisers and the superior court in the county where the property is situated finds that all the terms and conditions of such lease are fair to the port and are in the public interest.
+- the furnishing of electrical, water or other utility services by the port, where authorized under statute, at the same rates and on the same terms as are available to the public generally; - 2. the designation of public depositories for port funds; - the publication of legal notices required by law to be published by any municipality, upon competitive bidding or at rates not higher than prescribed by law for members of the general public; - 4. the letting of any other contract in which the amount received under the contract by the port-commissioner, their immediate family or the port commissioner's commissioner or their immediate family's business does not exceed onethree thousand five hundred dollars (\$1,5003,000.00) in any calendar month; andor - 5. the leasing of port property to a port-commissioner or to a contracting party in which a port-commissioner or his/hertheir immediate family has a financial or beneficial interest, if in addition to all other legal requirements, a board of three disinterested appraisers and the superior court in the county where the property is situated finds that all the terms and conditions of such lease are fair to the port and are in the public interest.
 The appraisers must be appointed from members of the American Institute of Real Estate Appraisers by the presiding judge of the superior court.